DinaAli2003/DEPI-Projects/Sustainability-Excel/readme.md

 # SustainabilityProject (Excel)
-This project was developed as part of the DEPI Internship organized by the Ministry of Communication and Information Technology.
+This project was developed as part of the DEPI Internship organized by the Ministry of Communications and Information Technology.

 # 🌳 Project README: Sustainability Dashboard Analysis